-• Create liability safe harbor for businesses from COVID-19-related suits.

-- Community banks and small businesses have every incentive to ensure the safety of their employees and customers. - Fear of opportunistic class actions or other suits will inhibit the restoration of economic activity and potentially transfer wealth from employers to trial lawyers.
+- Create liability safe harbor for businesses from COVID-19-related suits.
+Reason for Change - Community banks and small businesses have every incentive to ensure the safety of their employees and customers. - Fear of opportunistic class actions or other suits will inhibit the restoration of economic activity and potentially transfer wealth from employers to trial lawyers.
+In particular, states that enacted reasonable liability protection should not be preempted by a weaker federal standard.